xiaohai-huang/learning-notes/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
-The `.env.local` file needs to contain the following entries:
+The `.env.local` file needs to contain the following entries retrieved from [algolia](https://www.algolia.com):

 ```bash
 APPLICATION_ID=NIXA4HHO8S